timberkerkvliet/seizento/README.md

 ### Setting literals

-Suppose that by a PUT request to `/schema/` we set the following schema (using the defined standard at https://json-schema.org/):
+Suppose that by a PUT request to `/schema/products` we set the following schema (using the defined standard at https://json-schema.org/):

 ```
 {
-    "type": "object",
-    "properties: {
-        "products": {
     "type": "array",
     "items": {
         "type": "object",
         "properties": {
             "id": {"type": "integer"},
             "name": {"type": "string"},
             "on_stock": {"type": "boolean"}
          }
     }
 }
-    }

-}
 ```

 In words: under the property `products` we have a list of products with the properties `id`, `name` and `on_stock`.
-Then data for this schema can be set with a PUT request to `/expression/`:
+Then data for this schema can be set with a PUT request to `/expression/products`:

 ```
+[
     {
-    "products": [
-        {
         "id": 1,
         "name": "Boring product",
         "on_stock": true
     },
     {
         "id": 2,
         "name": "Fancy product",
         "on_stock": false
     }
 ]
-}
 ```

 We are using the `expression` endpoint, but the data we are submitting is just a literal value.